cehdeti/starthere/README.md

         createdb "$(basename "$(pwd)")"
         # or if you're using Postgres.app:
         /Applications/Postgres.app/Contents/Versions/latest/bin/createdb "$(basename "$(pwd)")"
-5. Run the setup script to initialize the app: `./bin/setup`
+5. Run the setup script to initialize the app: `make setup`
 6. `pipenv` should be installed during the setup script.
 Then:
 ```
       //You wil have to type `pipenv run` every time